TheDotProtocol/tauos/docs/COMPLETE_STATUS_REPORT.md

 ## 🎯 FINAL STATUS

-**The TauOS platform is 100% complete and ready for production launch!** 🚀
+**The TauCore™ platform is 100% complete and ready for production launch!** 🚀

 All major components are working:
 - ✅ Email system (TauMail)